ExpressionEngine/ExpressionEngine-User-Guide/source/installation/update.rst

 Updating ExpressionEngine 2
 ===========================

-This is the process for updating your site from a previous version of ExpressionEngine 2 to the latest version of ExpressionEngine 2.
+This guide will help you update your site from a previous version of ExpressionEngine 2 to the latest version of ExpressionEngine 2.

 .. important:: If you are upgrading from ExpressionEngine 1 to